lawrennd/talks/scripts/ballworld/README.md

 This is why the UI text and captions in snippets now use **"Velocity-bin entropy"**.

+## Ball–ball collision implementation notes

+Two subtleties worth knowing:

+**Approaching guard** — `ballCollision` only exchanges velocities when the balls are both overlapping *and* approaching (positive dot-product of relative position and relative velocity).
+Without this guard the collision response fires on every frame that two balls remain in contact, reversing the velocities each time and locking them in a vibrating entangled cluster.

+**Symmetric position correction** — `staticCollision` pushes each ball half the overlap distance in opposite directions.
+An earlier version tried to move only the "smaller" ball, but this aliased to the same object for equal-radius balls (all balls in multiball have the same radius), leaving one ball unmoved and the overlap unresolved, which compounded the re-collision problem above.

 ## Notes for maintainers

 - Keep physics/runtime logic in `ballworld.js` where possible.